IdeaFlowCo/EventNavigator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file (if applicable) for details. *(Note: Add a LICENSE file if you intend to use one)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.